 Few European film-makers combined artistic ambitions with a genuine populist spirit in the manner of Vittorio De Sica.
 In his prolific career, the actor-director made many films on social subjects which nonetheless engaged a mass audience.
 A Neapolitan by birth, De Sica came from humble roots, working as a theatre actor in the early 1920s.
 His stage success led De Sica to films where he proved to be a popular actor, mounting more than thirty film credits before his directorial debut with Rosa Scarlatte (which he co-directed with Giuseppe Amato).
 Even after his success as a director, De Sica was a much sought after performer; appearing in such classics as Max Ophüls’ Madame de… and Roberto Rossellini’s Il Generale della Rovere.

-A fantastic fable about the inhabitants of a Milanese shanty town and their struggles with the authorities after oil is discovered.
-Chaplinesque comedy and Clair-like charm are shamelessly fused with Italian neo-realism in a concoction that shouldn't work but does.
-Elements of humour, pathos, whimsy, social message and sentiment are precariously balanced in Zavattini's screenplay.
-It put a very big smile on my face..
+De Sica's miraculous film is a fantastic fable about the inhabitants of a Milanese shanty town and their struggles with the authorities after oil is discovered.
+Chaplinesque comedy and Clair-like charm are shamelessly fused with neo-realism in a concoction that shouldn't work but does - gloriously.
+Elements of pathos, whimsy, social message and sentiment are precariously balanced in Zavattini's wonderful screenplay..